Pretty Flamingo: Song profile

 The speaker describes a woman—whom "all of the guys call [...]
 'Flamingo', 'cause her hair glows like the sun and her eyes can light the sky"—for whom the singer has fallen, and his plans to win her affection.
 Mark Barkan's daughter said that it was based on a girl who lived above a parking lot in his neighborhood: Barkan and his friends used to call out to her.

-The recording features future Cream bassist Jack Bruce, who briefly joined the band in 1965.
-The original demo of the song was recorded by noted New York City vocalist Jimmy Radcliffe stylized for The Drifters, but songwriter Mark Barkan was dissatisfied with the overly produced results and had Radcliffe recut the song with a pared-down arrangement.
+The recording featured future Cream bassist Jack Bruce, who briefly joined the band in 1965; the flute solo was played by Lyn Dobson.
+The recording was engineered by Geoff Emerick, then only 20 years old, who became far better known for his work with the Beatles.
+The original demo of the song was recorded by the American, New York City based vocalist Jimmy Radcliffe, stylized for The Drifters, but songwriter Mark Barkan was dissatisfied with the overly produced results and had Radcliffe recut the song with a pared-down arrangement.

 After Barkan's death in 2020, Paul Jones of Manfred Mann said: "I'm a little bit ashamed to admit that not only did I never meet him, but I never even got in touch to say thank you for the song.
 But I would like to thank him posthumously.

-Cash Box described the song as an "easy-going, teen-angled item about a rather fickle young gal."
-In their review of Tommy Vann's earlier single release of the song, they described it as a "romantic ode all about a fella who aspires to one day snare a real special gal."
+Cash Box described the song as an "easy-going, teen-angled item about a rather fickle young gal".
+In their review of Tommy Vann's earlier single release of the song, they described it as a "romantic ode all about a fella who aspires to one day snare a real special gal".